keskival/polymer-redux/README.md

 The scripts are detached from the respective HTML imports, because:

-a) One Webpack plug-in I tested required this separation,
+a) One Webpack plug-in I tested required this separation, and

 b) It is demonstrated as a warning example of how bad it looks when this is done.